ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

 original chain.
 This is a limitation, that can prevent a bug that can only be triggered if multiple positions are mutated at the same time from being discovered.

-We change this for GoPie+.
+We change this for GoCR.
 When a mutation was run, we choose new random scheduling chains based on this trace, to create new mutations.
 This will increase the number of mutations, but increases the probability of uncovering more complex and unlikely, but still possible bugs.